farrokh992-eng/NovaChat/README.md

 ## Android / iOS

 The web application is kept PWA-ready.
 The next native packaging stage can use Capacitor so the same BipolarChat frontend can become an Android application first and then an iOS application without exposing Supabase service-role credentials.

+## v6 release notes
+- Centralized application version in `config.js`.
+- First-login notice and About page automatically use the configured version.
+- Fixed the localization selector that was replacing icon contents with English labels.
+- Navigation overlays are mutually exclusive to prevent panels from rendering on top of one another.
+- Settings icons are embedded as SVG and no longer depend on runtime injection.
+- Owner/verification security is enforced by the Supabase migration in `supabase_v6_migration.sql`.
+- Community creation is fixed through Owner-safe RPC/RLS definitions.